 a) Psalm 137:9 “Happy shall he be, that taketh and dasheth thy little ones against the stones.”

-Vs. 1 says: “By the rivers of Babylon, we sat down and wept…” These were the Jews captured by the Babylonians.
-Vs. 8 says “O daughter of Babylon, doomed to destruction, Happy is he who repays you for what you have done to us.”
-These armies dashed infants on rocks when they invaded the Jews and the Jews were asking God for retribution.
+These foreign armies had dashed infants on rocks when they invaded the Jews, and the Jews were now asking God for retribution.
 The Lion Handbook to the Bible explains:

 “[T]he psalmists knew God as One ‘whose eyes are too pure to look upon evil’, who cannot countenance wrongdoing.
 And this is what motivates their call for vengeance on the wicked.
 God’s own character – his good name- demands it … There is no question of him [the writer] taking the law into his own hands; no Inquisition.
-Vengeance is always seen as God’s province, and his alone.” (p 339)
+Vengeance is always seen as God’s province, and his alone” (p.
+339)

 In other words, the passage is a call to God to avenge His people, not for them to go on a killing spree.

 b) Isaiah 13:16 “Their children also shall be dashed to pieces before their eyes; their houses spoiled, and their wives ravished.”